Tagrand/knowledgeBase/README.md

 I've found this approach quite good, but I would like to be a bit more disciplined and have more refactor/tidy points.
 There are certainly places I rushed too - which has led to more technical debt that I had to fix later.
 But having said that, letting it be messy at the start meant I followed through more with the project.
 And it's more substansive than anything else I've made before in my spare time.

+(Thursday 12/09/2019)

+A few key points to tidy
+1) The store.js is getting very heavy, I'd also like to improve the dispatch/mutate methods.

+2) Looking to use Vue slots to tidy up the components, make them more reusable.

+3) I'm currently working on the design in figma.
+So that's currently a work in progress.

+4) Need to find a good UI approach to linking facts and arguements (as you can have both facts for and against arguments.)

 ## Approach

 Two key things I'm focusing on developing: